[ Subbuteo Menu ][ Teams ][ Accessories ][ Index ][ Links ][ Mail Me ]

 These are nice glossy, well illustrated catalogues from the golden period of Subbuteo.
 Unlike most of the other catalogues on these pages, these were not supplied in sets, but could be bought in your local supplier (10p initially, but 1981 was 20p).
 This meant they were given an accessory range number (C155) from 1978 to 1981.
 When I was a kid I owned (and treasured) the 1979 catalogue without the date on the front, so that catalogue always looks normal to me.
 However, shown next to the dated version, and the blank space looks glaring.
 Where's the date gone?

 1978: The first of the "Subbuteo World" catalogues.
 A huge leap in teams sees them listed to Iran at 322, although they were only illustrated to 321.
 The zombie had arrived, and the teams are illustrated with a graphic of this figure rather than actual players.
 The accessory range reached C154.
-It was the last appearance for the original Stadium Edition, and card inserts for the box sets.
+It was the last appearance for the original Stadium Edition, and for card inserts in the box sets.
 Last listing too for the ref's whistle (although it was included in C166 the next year), and the brown scoreboard.
 The rugby team range expanded to 37.

 1981:

-This lovely catalogue was possibly the peak of Subbuteo production (or excess).
+This lovely catalogue was possibly the peak of Subbuteo production (or the excess).
 Hockey and Sport Billy had full write-ups.
 Full rugby and cricket accessory and team lists were still included.
-The team numbers reached 359, then leap to 501-509, which were teams produced in Italy.
-505 is not illustrated, but was mentioned as Argentina No2 in the A-Z team index.
-Subbuteo also started to drop obsolete teams, so the number of teams actually available was 299.Accessories leapt to C188, but lost C111, C113, C135, C137, C147, C157, and C160, as well as C174 and C176 which only appeared in the 1980 catalogue.
+The team numbers reached 359, then leapt to 501-509, which were teams produced in Italy.
+505 was not illustrated, but was mentioned as Argentina No2 in the A-Z team index, causing confusion to this day (the Italian catalogues don't mention it).
+Subbuteo also started to drop obsolete teams, so the number of teams actually available was 299.
+Accessories leapt to C188, but lost C111, C113, C135, C137, C147, C157, and C160, as well as C174 and C176 which only appeared in the 1980 catalogue.

 Posters 1981-1985.